-Quizzes: Two (2) quizzes will be administered during the semester based on lectures, discussions, guest speaker(s), case studies, simulated exercises, group work, and supplemental materials.
+Quiz: One (1) quiz will be administered during the semester based on lectures, discussions, guest speaker(s), case studies, simulated exercises, group work, and supplemental materials.
 Exams are cumulative and include multiple choice, true/false, fill in the blank, and short answer questions.
-Make-up exams are MOT permitted unless absences are in accordance with the University's Make-Up Policy.
-Quiz dates noted in the course schedule are tentative.
+Make-up exams are NOT permitted unless absences are in accordance with the University's Make-Up Policy.
+Quiz date noted in the course schedule is tentative.